cbcaiug/cbcaiug.github.io/FIRESTORE-RULES.md

 # Firestore Security Rules for Admin Dashboard

+## IMPORTANT: No Users Yet?

+If you see "No users found" in admin dashboard:
+1. **Sign in to the main app first**: https://cbcaiug.github.io/app.html
+2. Create an account (Email/Password or Google)
+3. This creates the first user in Firestore
+4. Then refresh admin dashboard

+---

 ## Current Problem
 Admin dashboard can't read users because Firestore rules block it.